anonymous-foobar/selective-collaboration-proofs/README.md

-> **Disclaimer:** This README and repository documentation were mainly AI-generated.
-The underlying models, assumptions, and theorems were manually and carefully reviewed.
+> **Disclaimer:** Repository content was mainly AI-generated.
+The models, assumptions, and theorems were manually and carefully reviewed.

 # Lean Verification